 Product Updates for September 2020

-The Product Updates for September 2020 from BankPolicies.com feature the following revised policy template products:
+The Product Updates for September 2020 from BankPolicies.com feature the following new and revised policy template products:

 These new and updated products are in response to client requests for us to create a policy template in relation to the SEC’s “Regulation Best Interest” which established a new standard of conduct under the Securities Exchange Act of 1934 for broker-dealers and natural persons who are associated persons of a broker-dealer when making a recommendation of any securities transaction or investment strategy involving securities (including account recommendations) to a retail customer.
 The effective date for Regulation Best Interest is September 10, 2019, whereas the compliance date is June 30, 2020.
 If your financial institution participates in the sale of Non-Deposit Investment Products (NDIPs), your auditors will be asking for your Regulation Best Interest Policy.